-- View your Award Letter on “My Shasta”.
+- Once your file has been evaluated and eligibility determined you may view your Award Letter on “My Shasta”.
 Award letters are progressive and funding is posted as eligibility is determined.

 - The Award Letter is based on full-time (12 unit) status, if you are enrolled in less than full-time or if you drop classes during the semester your payments will be adjusted to reflect your current enrollment status.
 View our chart on the Disbursement Schedule webpage for more information.